Wild Ones Seeds for Education Grant Program

 Les Mehrhoff Grant

 CT Association of Wetland Scientists offers a $1,500 Les Mehrhoff Grant each year for on-the-ground preservation efforts or invasive control projects conducted by non-profit, community groups, or individuals directed at preserving plant biodiversity within Connecticut.
 The recipient/group need not be a member of CAWS in order to apply.
-Applications are open year round with a February 23 deadline.
-For more details and information on how to apply, go to https://ctwetlands.org/les-mehrhoff-grant.html
+Applications are open year-round with a February 23 deadline.
+For more details and information on how to apply, click here.

 Michael Lefor Grant

 The Michael Lefor Grant provides $1,500 to support wetland-related research conducted by a qualified undergraduate or graduate student from an accredited college or university in Connecticut.
-Applications are open year round with a February 23 deadline.
-More information and instructions on how to apply at https://ctwetlands.org/michael-lefor-phd-grant.html
+Applications are open year-round with a February 23 deadline.
+More information and instructions on how to apply, click here.

 Manchester CT Garden Club

 A $1,000 annual scholarship is awarded to graduating high school seniors, college students, or adults enrolled in a horticultural or conservation program.
-The application for the academic year 2023-2024 is online.
-Deadline for submission of the application is May 1, 2023.
 Instructions for submission are included in the application.
 (Application)

 The Garden Club of America Board of Associates Centennial Pollinator Fellowship